2.2 lb (1 kg)

 And since I only recommend locks that have been tested and rated Sold Secure Silver or above, so far, I’ve only recommended Abus folding locks!

 However, there is a new folding lock in town!
-The Foldylock works in the same way as the Abus folding locks.
+The Foldylock Compact [Amazon] works like the Abus folding locks.
 But they’ve improved the user experience, so that in many ways it’s actually a better lock than the original.

 How so?
 Well, read on and I’ll tell you!

-I’ve been using the new Foldylock Compact for a couple of months now and in this review I’ll cover how secure it is and how easy it is to carry around and use on a daily basis.
+I’ve been using the new Foldylock Compact for a couple of months now.
+In this review, I’ll cover how secure it is, and how easy it is to carry around and use on a daily basis.
 At the end I’ll also look at some of the alternatives in case it’s not quite best lock for you.

 How secure is the Foldylock Compact?

 You get three keys with the Foldylock.
 Like most decent bike locks, they come with a code for ordering new keys.
-Unlike most other bike locks, these are internal cut keys (also known as “Sidewinder” or “Laser cut” keys.
+But unlike most other bike locks, these are internal cut keys (also known as “Sidewinder” or “Laser cut” keys).

 This is great news!
-But the thinner bars on all folding locks means that the Foldylock may still be vulnerable to large bolt cutters.
+But the thinner bars on all folding locks means that the Foldylock will still be vulnerable to large bolt cutters.